Unable to Power off a Virtual Machine in an ESXi host

 7669 7662 vcpu-0:VirtualMachineName /bin/vmx

 Several rows are returned, one for each vmx process.
 Identify the parent vmx process for the target virtual machine.
 The first column contains the PID, and the second contains the parent's PID.
-Ensure you terminate only the parent process.
+Ensure only the parent process is terminated.
 The parent Process ID (PID) for each process is listed in the second column, identified in this example in bold.
 Take note of this number for use in the following steps.

-Caution: Ensure that you identify the line specific only to the virtual machine you are attempting to repair.
-If you continue this process for a virtual machine other than the one in question, you can cause downtime for the other virtual machine.
+Caution: Ensure the line is specific only to the specified affected virtual machine.
+Continuing this process for a virtual machine other than the one in question may cause downtime for the other virtual machine.

 kill ProcessID